ApostropheEditor/Apostrophe/README.md

 - Pandoc, the program used to convert Markdown to basically anything else (the package name should be pandoc in most distributions)
 - Of course, gtk3 etc. needs to be installed as well since this is a gtk application
 - webkit2gtk is also needed for the preview panel
-- Please find these packages on your distribution: `python3 python3-regex python3-setuptools python3-levenshtein python3-enchant python3-gi python3-cairo`
+- Please find these packages on your distribution/pip: `python3 python3-regex python3-setuptools python3-levenshtein python3-enchant python3-gi python3-cairo pypandoc`
 - Optional dependencies are `texlive` for the pdftex module.

-### Running it without installing it

-You can run Apostrophe with `./apostrophe.in` without installing it in the system, but you'll need to install and compile the schemas before:
+Depending where you install it you may need to install the schemas before:

 ```bash
 # sudo cp data/org.gnome.wolf.Apostrophe.gschema.xml /usr/share/glib-2.0/schemas/org.gnome.wolf.Apostrophe.gschema.xml